Energy and Sustainability Policy

 • EME 466 requires consultation with the course instructor, Brandi Robinson before enrolling.

-• While EGEE 299 and 495 are available any semester, they each require student consultation with adviser and EGEE 299/495 Instructor, Haley Sankey prior to registration.
+• While EGEE 299 and 495 are available any semester, they each require student consultation with adviser for approval; students are responsible for finding their own foreign studies or internship experiences.

 Note: